 All students enrolling in kindergarten or transferring into the school district from out of state must undergo a visual examination by a physician, a physician assistant, an advanced practice registered nurse, or an optometrist , which consists of testing for amblyopia, strabismus, and internal and external eye health, with testing sufficient to determine visual acuity, except that no such physical examination or visual evaluation shall be required of any child whose parent or guardian objects in writing.
-They must provide evidence of the vision examination and visual evaluation shall be borne by the parent or guardian of each child who is examined.
+They must provide evidence of the vision examination within six months prior to entrance.
+The cost of such physical examination and visual evaluation shall be borne by the parent or guardian of each child who is examined.